-Xylanase breaks the bonds that hold hemicellulose fiber together.
-Humans are not able to produce this particular digestive enzyme despite the fact that all of us eat some plant-based foods that contain this type of fiber, even if it is just something like dough made from wheat.
+Xylanase breaks the bonds that hold xylan fibers together.
+Humans are not able to produce this particular digestive enzyme despite the fact that all of us eat some plant-based foods that contain this type of fiber, whether wheat bread, cereal grains, nuts, or fresh vegetables.

-Researchers have discovered several types of naturally-present bacteria in the human intestine that produce xylanase.
-However, they concluded that these bacteria use what they produce, primarily to break down fiber and use it as a source of energy, secreting little of the enzyme into our intestines.
+Researchers have discovered several types of naturally-present bacteria in the human intestine which produce xylanase.
+However, they concluded that these bacteria use what they produce to break down fiber and use it as a source of energy, secreting little of the enzyme into our intestines.
 Studies have found that we depend on our gut microbes – and the enzymes they produce – to extract energy from the dietary carbohydrates (particularly fiber) we eat.
 Studies show we digest about 72% of the dietary xylan that we ingest.[4, 5]

-Given that we cannot produce it and that our own “good bacteria” share little of what they make, it makes sense to take supplemental xylanase along with a blend of other carbohydrate-digesting enzymes that can help to completely digest fibrous foods, helping you to avoid indigestion and discomfort.
+Given that we cannot produce it and that our own "good bacteria" share little of what they make, taking supplemental xylanase along with a blend of other carbohydrate-digesting enzymes can help you digest fibrous foods more completely.
+This helps you avoid indigestion and discomfort.

 Health Benefits of Xylanase

-- Better digestion of plant-based foods which may help to increase availability of nutrients
+- Better digestion of plant-based foods which may help increase the availability of nutrients.

-- Potentially increase xylan-based prebiotics to support health intestinal bacteria
+- Potentially increase xylan-based prebiotics to support healthy intestinal bacteria.

-- Help to reduce gas or intestinal discomfort from eating some some difficult-to-digest plant foods such as beans, cereals, and fibrous vegetables
+- Help reduce gas or intestinal discomfort from eating some difficult-to-digest plant foods such as beans, cereals, and fibrous vegetables.

 - Degrade biofilms associated with various microorganisms.
 Many microbes produce a protective film that protects them from destruction, including some that can cause food poisoning and more serious infections.